GitMje/gitmje.github.io/_posts/2020-11-28-ado-release-auditing.md

 ## Monitor Release Creation ##

-To create a query that will display any release created, including the person that created it, use the following query.
+To create a query that will display any release created, including the person that created it, use the following KQL query.
+Note, that I'm only projecting a few columns, there's a lot more data that you can see if your remove the `project` line to view the raw data, my examples are giving the bare minimum information to show how easy that this information is to use.
 ```
     AzureDevOpsAuditing
     | where OperationName == 'Release.ReleaseCreated'